 Remove the potential for screening bias

-When reviewing prospective candidates, there is room for bias in assessing talent from the submitted application to the pre-screening call.
-There are a number of online assessment tools that can assist with this process, such as Talentclick and Pymetrics, which offer personality tests to analyze the candidates’ behaviours and to find opportunity fit.
+When reviewing prospective candidates, there's a lot of opportunity for bias in assessing talent, from the submitted application to the pre-screening call.
+There are a number of online assessment tools that can assist with this process, such as Talentclick and Pymetrics, which offer personality tests to analyze the candidates' behaviours and to find opportunity fit.
 The insights gathered can reveal aspects of the candidate’s strengths and weaknesses they may not have been picked up initially.

 Standardize your interview questions